 Following is a compilation of Buddhist terms used at the Toronto Zen Centre and in this website.
 All non-English words are Japanese unless otherwise noted.

-All-day sitting: Beginning at 8:00 a.m. and ending around 4 p.m., one-day sittings are an opportunity to practice zazen intensively, listen to a Zen lecture (teisho) and receive dokusan or private instruction from the teacher.
-All-day sittings end with a chanting service, after which there is a short work period and refreshments.
+All-day sitting: Beginning at 8 a.m. and ending around 4 p.m., one-day sittings are an opportunity to practice zazen intensively, listen to a Zen lecture (teisho) and receive dokusan or private instruction from the teacher.
+All-day sittings also involve a work period and chanting service.